Top Connecticut Court Grapples With Juror-Exclusion Prerogatives

 Judges appeared leery this morning about whether jury questionnaires singling out distrust of authority unfairly exclude minority voices.

 HARTFORD, Conn.
-(CN) — A case involving two minority individuals not chosen for a jury in a sexual assault case because of their own run-ins with police officers made for tense arguments Friday at the Connecticut Supreme Court.
+(CN) — A case involving two minority individuals not chosen for a jury in a sexual assault case because of their own run-ins with police officers forced the Connecticut Supreme Court to wrestle with difficult questions Friday.

 Ruling their elimination unfair could lead to changes in how prosecutors exclude jurors who resent or distrust the U.S. justice system.